I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Babe Ruth’s supposed curse on the Boston Red Sox is well documented.
 After the game’s most famous slugger was traded to the New York Yankees, Boston went 86 years without winning the World Series.
 But, there are plenty of other malignant spells cast on baseball teams.

 Accounts vary as to the exact nature of the hex that followed, but Sianis, on behalf of the ejected Murphy, dropped a curse on the Chicago Cubs.
-The team would lose the 1945 World Series, and it did, and would never win again.
+He said the team would lose the 1945 World Series, and it did.

 The Talladega Speedway